 Other problems caused by impaired flow of blood and qi include endometriosis, polycystic ovary syndrome (PCOS), amenorrhea and advanced age.

-In addition to an uninterrupted flow of blood to all areas of the body, including the reproductive organs is the quality of blood.
-According to Chinese Medicine, blood is a vital yin substance, which nourishes the ovaries and uterus.
+In addition to an uninterrupted flow of blood to all areas of the body is the quality of the blood.
 “If the blood characteristics are poor then the developing eggs will be of poor quality and the endometrial lining will be too thin for implantation,” explains Gianna.

 IVF Support with Acupuncture and Chinese Herbs